BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Campfire 15 points

-Campfire â€” After forces are deployed, but before the first turn begins, place the Campfire anywhere on the board outside of your opponent's deployment area.
+Campfire — After forces are deployed, but before the first turn begins, place the Campfire anywhere on the board outside of your opponent's deployment area.
 Bill, Tom and Bert gain the Resistant to Magic special rule and a bonus of +1 to their Courage value whilst they are within 6" of the Campfire.

 **SPECIAL RULES**

 Terror, Throw Stones (range 12", Strength 8).

-Keep 'em for Later â€” *The Three Trolls are more than happy to stuff their foes into a bag so that they can eat them later.*
+Keep 'em for Later — *The Three Trolls are more than happy to stuff their foes into a bag so that they can eat them later.*

 If this Troll wins a Fight, they may choose one Man-sized (or smaller) model from the Fight and Keep 'em for Later instead of rolling for Strikes or using a Brutal Power Attack.
 Replace the model with a 25mm marker that represents the unfortunate victim stuffed in a bag.
 The model thereafter counts as being subject to the Paralyse Magical Power.